artificialcoder02/TICTACTOE_AI/README.md

 # TICTACTOE_AI
-This is a basic TicTacToe game with a simple Ai implemention of action ,goal states,etc.
+Basic Tictactoe game with the help of minmax algorithm.
+The code also focuses on different states , goals etc.